raorao/birthday_paradox.rb/README.md

 ## Setup

-requires ruby 2.7.0 or higher, and the gem `descriptive_statistics`.
+requires ruby 2.7.0 or higher, and bundler to be installed.

 ## Usage: Running a Single Simulation